Schedule an Appointment with Our Attorneys Now

 Duration of the OPT Program

-The OPT program is generally valid for 12 months after graduation.
+The Optional Practical Training program is generally valid for 12 months after graduation.
 However, students in STEM (Science, Technology, Engineering, and Mathematics) fields can extend this period.
 STEM graduates may extend their OPT for an additional 24 months, bringing the total duration to 36 months.

 Eligibility Requirements for OPT